CanevottiAlessia/Streamlit-miR-RF/README.md

 ## 💻 Criteria

-The **Criteria** page allows users to explore how different evidence-based rules affect the catalog of supported pre-miRNAs visualized in the app.
+The **Criteria** page allows users to explore how different evidence-based rules affect the catalog of supported pre-miRNAs visualised in the app.
 It is designed to compare the default selection, based on the criteria and parametrisation introduced by Canevotti et al., with alternative database- or evidence-driven configurations.
 Entering **Custom mode** allows users to set custom thresholds and criteria combinations.

 > [!IMPORTANT]
 > This page does **not** automatically modify the main table in the **App** tab.